 Currently, efforts are focused on expanding the use of opportunity charging on suitable routes and the adoption of similar charging infrastructure between bus manufacturers, allowing multiple bus models to use the same charger.

 The Opportunity Charging approach is favoured by European bus manufacturers.
 Conventional, depot-charged buses carry a large number of batteries on every bus to achieve sufficient operating range over a day’s worth of revenue service, and is the approach preferred by Chinese bus manufacturers.

-The MAN A22 Retrofitted Electric Bus will be charged via overheard pantograph, based on the opportunity charging (OppCharge) platform.
+The ST Engineering Retrofitted Electric Bus will be charged via overheard pantograph, based on the opportunity charging (OppCharge) platform.

 OppCharge is an open and competition-neutral interface seeking to accelerate the adoption of electric buses by being compatible with multiple bus manufacturers, hence offering operators choice and flexibility of buses without the need to modify existing charging infrastructure.
 These overhead pylon chargers with extendable pantographs are usually installed at the end stops of bus routes, allowing buses to quickly receive a full charge in-between trips.

 Charging is fully automatic and secured by a two-way WiFi communication sequence.
 The driver gets a clear indication in order to stop within the specified ± 200 mm from the reference point.
 The charging sequence is started by activating the parking brake, and the driver can interrupt it at any time.